KnowWhereGraph/kwg-deployment/README.md

 Regardless of the environment, the web applications need to be added to the project from their various repositories.
 Refer to each application on how to build it, using the config that you need and add them to `nginx/sites`.
 For example, when the environment is for staging, build the staging versions of the webapps and place the build in the `nginx/sites`` folder.
 When the environment is for a localhost deployment, use the associated localhost builds.
 The nginx config file has rules that map the URI space to the specific folder.

+1. Build the faceted search files
+2. Build the node browser files
+3. Build the kwg-api image

 ### Production Environment

 Running KnowWhereGraph requires a large vertically scaled system.
 The suggested specifications are shown below.